Benjamin Cohen (journalist)

 Benjamin Cohen (born 14 August 1982) is a British web developer, entrepreneur and online publisher.
-He became known for his dot.com enterprises as a teenager and his dispute with Apple Computer over the domain "itunes.co.uk", and as the founder of Trans news site PinkNews.
+He became known for his internet enterprises as a teenager and his dispute with Apple over the domain "itunes.co.uk", and as the founder of the PinkNews website.
 From 2006 until 2012 he was technology correspondent for Channel 4 News in the UK.
-Cohen has a diagnosis of MS. He campaigns on LGBT and disabled rights.
-He is the Chief Executive of PinkNews, and regularly writes for the London Evening Standard.
+Cohen has a diagnosis of MS. He campaigns on gay and disabled rights.
+He is the chief executive of PinkNews, and regularly writes for the London Evening Standard.

 Early life

 In 1998, at the age of 16, Cohen founded the website JewishNet.co.uk, an early social networking community which later became SoJewish.com, with £150 and floated it on the Alternative Investment Market (AIM) ten months later.
 The company controlling the website, which Cohen had a 10–15% stake in, along with investors, was valued at £5 million in September 1998.
 The Daily Telegraph reported that he exchanged his stake in this company to AIM-quoted Totally plc for £310,000 in an all-share deal; yet when Cohen later sold half of his stake, these shares were worth just £40,000.